anismuslimin/profile-hyde/index.md

 (Credits: The Daily Iowan)

-The wage gap between male and female faculty members at American Colleges across the country has always been a hotly constested issue.
+The wage gap between male and female faculty members at American Colleges across the country has always been a hotly contested issue.
 After going over data from the American Association of University Professors, I noticed a salary gap between male and female faculty members at the University of Iowa, hence the story.
 The conclusion that I made from my mini investigation was that a gap indeed existed, however, some school administrators insisted that these numbers should not be taken at face value.
 For more info check it out at the [Daily Iowan](http://daily-iowan.com/2016/04/14/wage-gap-persists-at-ui/)

 #### Tattoos in the workplace raise eyebrows